Written by: MediHealth PRO Editorial Team

 - Musical Cues: Play the same short song to signal bedtime.
 The brain begins to associate the tune with winding down.

-💡 How ADHD Activities Help Toddlers (The Science): Transitions can raise cortisol (the stress hormone), putting the brain in “fight or flight” mode.
-Predictable cues act like a bridge, lowering stress hormone and helping toddlers shift calmly.
+💡 How This Helps (The Science): Transitions can raise cortisol, the stress hormone, putting the brain in fight-or-flight mode.
+Predictable cues act like a bridge, lowering cortisol levels and helping toddlers shift calmly.

 5. Visual Schedules for ADHD Toddlers

-💡 How ADHD Activities Help Toddlers (The Science): Visual act as an external memory support, so the brain does not have to hold every step at once.
-In addition, predictable routines lower the stress hormone cortisol, which improves cooperation.
+💡 How This Helps (The Science): Visual schedules act as an external memory support, so the brain does not have to hold every step at once.
+Predictable routines also lower cortisol, which improves cooperation.

 6. Focus and Regulation Games for ADHD Toddlers

-- Board Games with Short Rounds: Uno, Connect Four.
-It practices turn‑taking and waiting.
+- Board Games with Short Rounds: Games like Uno or Connect Four practice turn-taking and waiting.

-- Mindfulness Activities: Guided breathing, simple yoga poses.
-It encourages calm and body awareness.
+- Mindfulness Activities: Guided breathing and simple yoga poses encourage calm and body awareness.

-- Memory/Matching Games: Card flips, puzzles.
-It strengthens working memory and concentration.
+- Memory and Matching Games: Card flips and puzzles strengthen working memory and concentration.

 7. Environment Optimization for ADHD Toddlers

-- Toy Rotation: Only keep 3–5 toys out at a time.
-Hide the rest to reduce visual “noise.”
+- Toy Rotation: Only keep 3 to 5 toys out at a time.
+Hide the rest to reduce visual noise.

-- Sensory Lighting: Use dimmable lights in the evening to trigger natural melatonin.
+- Sensory Lighting: Use dimmable lights in the evening to trigger natural melatonin production.

-💡 How ADHD Activities Help Toddlers (The Science): A simple, organized space lowers stress (cortisol) and helps kids feel calm.
-Dim lights in the evening boost melatonin for sleep, while balanced sensory input keeps dopamine steady for better attention.
+💡 How This Helps (The Science): A simple, organized space lowers cortisol and helps children feel calm.
+Dim lights in the evening support melatonin release, which makes it easier for toddlers to settle into sleep.

 The 15–20 minutes after an activity tell you a lot.
 This is when you can see whether the routine helped your child regulate.